Malberts20/School_District_Analysis/README.md

-Use bulleted lists and images to address the following:

-  Math and Reading scores by grade
-  Scores by School Spending
-  Scores by School Size
-  Scores by School Type

 ## School District Summary

 Summarize four (4) major changes in the updated analysis after the Thomas HS scores have been replaced with NaNs